IELTS Cue Card Sample 47 - Describe something useful you learned from a member of your family

 1. Describe something you learned from others.

-2. Describe a practical skill you have.
+2. Describe the practical skill you have.

 3. Describe a good quality you admire.